stephomi/nomadsculpt.com/manual/docs/material.md

 Because of real time constraints, self-refraction and multi-layered refraction is somewhat limited.

 The roughness painting of the model impacts how blurry the refraction is.
-By default, every object created in Nomad has a roughness slighty around 25%, thus the refraction won't be perfectly but a bit blurry.
+By default, every object created in Nomad has a roughness slightly around 25%, thus the refraction won't be perfect but a bit blurry.
 You can use the `paint glossy` button to repaint your model with a roughness and metalness of 0 (the colors won't be affected).

 There are 2 different roughness at play, the one driving how blurry the reflection is on the surface, and the other one driving the interior (refraction).